johnny353535/generator/readme.md

 [NPM](https://www.npmjs.org/), the Node Package Manager, is used to search, install and uninstall Grunt plugins.

 - Find available Grunt plugins [here](http://gruntjs.com/plugins).
 Plugins with the `contrib-` prefix are officially supported and should be favored over other plugins.
 - Install Grunt-plugins via `npm install [plugin name] --save-dev`.
-The parameter `--save-dev` tells NPM to save the plugin as a dependency of the project.
+The optional parameter `--save-dev` tells NPM to save the plugin as a dependency of the project.

 For further information consult the [Grunt website](http://gruntjs.com/getting-started).